amaranth-lang/amaranth/docs/glossary.rst

  **Logic synthesis**
  The process of translating a high-level logic definition to lower-level flip-flops and logic gates.

-To achieve this, high-level language, written in a program like Python, is translated to lower-level register transfer level language (:ref:`RTL<RTL>`) to simulate the behaviour of the circuit for testing.
+ To achieve this, high-level language, written in a program like Python, is translated to lower-level register transfer level (:ref:`RTL<RTL>`) to simulate the behaviour of the circuit for testing.

  **LUT (Look up table)**
   An elementary building block of integrated circuits, a LUT defines how combinatorial logic behaves: the output for every combination of inputs.